 Pre-publication press censorship has been abolished but self-censorship is widespread.
 A law holds media bodies responsible for the objectivity of their output.

 The Committee to Protect Journalists says many Uzbeks rely on foreign sources - including Russian TV and the BBC - as a counterpoint to stifled domestic media.
-The government controls much of the printing and distribution infrastructure.

 TV is the most popular medium.
 Private TV and radio stations operate alongside state broadcasters.
 Foreign channels are carried via cable TV, which is widely available.
+In early 2014, digital TV penetration was 45 per cent.

 - Khalq Sozi (People's Word) - state-run daily